-Orange Heritage and Culture
+Heritage & Culture

 Learn about the life and works of great Australian poet Banjo Paterson at the More Than A Poet Exhibition in Yeoval, the town where he grew up.
 In 1851, gold was discovered in Ophir, spurring the start of the first Australian gold rush.
-Find out about notorious Frank Gardiner–Ben Hall Gang, who committed a series of gold robberies on Blind Freddy's Bushranger Tours.
+Find out about the notorious Frank Gardiner–Ben Hall Gang, who committed a series of gold robberies, on Blind Freddy's Bushranger Tours.